Notice of Pre-AIA or AIA Status

 The specification shall contain a written description of the invention, and of the manner and process of making and using it, in such full, clear, concise, and exact terms as to enable any person skilled in the art to which it pertains, or with which it is most nearly connected, to make and use the same, and shall set forth the best mode contemplated by the inventor of carrying out his invention.

-Regarding claim 12, the limitation of “outputting, using the at least one processor and an output device, the show effect at the first location during occurrence of the at least one environmental factor of the plurality of environmental factors.”
+Regarding claims 1, 12, and 18, the limitations recite an “output device.”
+In particular, claims 1 and 18 recite “an output device configured to output a show effect within the dining environment.”
+Claim 12 recites “outputting, using an output device activated by the at least one processor, a show effect at a first location within the environment during occurrence of at least one environmental factor of the plurality of environmental factors.”
 However, the written description fails to disclose the corresponding structure, material, or acts for performing the entire claimed function.
 In particular, paragraph [0037] merely discloses an output device and does not describe the structure/materials/acts associated with performing the claimed function.
 As the instant disclosure fails to disclose, whether expressly, implicitly, or inherently, the structure, materials, or acts associated with the output device, the present claims are rejected for lacking adequate written description of the claimed invention.

 Claim Rejections - 35 USC § 101